Afudu/P7_OpenClassroom/README.md

 # Running the application

-To run the application, in the terminal (Unix, macOS) or command line (Windows):
+To run each of the four scripts, in the terminal (Unix, macOS) or command line (Windows):

-  python bruteforce.py
+python script_file.py

 # PEP 8 adherence